jspsych/jsPsych/docs/tutorials/rt-task.md

 var jsPsych = initJsPsych();
 ```

 All jsPsych experiments are defined by a timeline.
 The timeline is an array that contains the set of trials we want to run in the experiment.
 We can start by defining an empty timeline array.
+We'll add trials to this array as we create them.

 ```javascript
 var timeline = [];